 Our staff make a world of difference to the lives of young people with cancer, providing the best possible clinical care, support and advice.
-They are all experts in understanding young people’s unique and individual needs and will provide high quality care often in stressful and difficult situations.
+They have a wealth of experience in responding to the unique needs of teenagers and young adults.

 In partnership with the NHS, Teenage Cancer Trust either fully or partly funds or “adopts” these posts, depending on the needs of the local area.

-We think the nurses we fund are amazing.
-Their job is an extremely important one - to make sure young people receive the highest quality of care possible when they’re facing cancer.
+The nurses we fund have an extremely important job - to make sure young people receive the highest quality of care possible when they’re facing cancer.

 As well as offering direct nursing care, they offer emotional and practical support and help them cope with the challenges that cancer brings.
 They help them continue life as normally as possible or support them to plan their lives after treatment.